 Bucks County Botanist

-#OTD Today is the birthday of the botanist William Herbst who was born on this day in 1833.
+Today is the birthday of the botanist William Herbst born on this day in 1833.

 As a child, William would accompany his father on horseback as he visited his patients across Bucks County in Pennsylvania.
 While his dad met with the sick in their homes, William stayed outside and passed the time collecting flora and fauna for study.
-When he grew older, he spent time formally studying botany, in addition to attending Medical School in Philadelphia.
+When he grew older, he spent time formally studying botany and attending Medical School in Philadelphia.

 Although he became a doctor like his father Frederick, William Herbst was truly a botanist at heart.
 He developed a passion for fungi, and he wrote a Fungal Flora of the Lehigh Valley in Pennsylvania in 1899.
 Once, after sending a specimen to his botanist friend, a Professor CH Peck, Herbst received a kind acknowledgment letter, which read in part: